Skip to content

 With only 2 days in Lisbon, there’s no time to waste.
 It’s time to start experiencing some of the city’s best food.
 Grab your morning coffee with a light snack to pair with it at Manteigaria, home of one of Lisbon’s favorite pastéis de nata.

 If you are not familiar with pastéis de nata, you’re about to be.
 The famous Portuguese dessert is an egg custard tart topped with a sprinkle of cinnamon.
-This tasty treat is world famous, and there are many opinions about where to get the best one in Lisbon.
+This tasty treat is world-famous, and there are many opinions about where to get the best one in Lisbon.

 Different folks will give you different responses as to which Lisbon bakery makes the best pastries.
-Manteigaria is definitely up there with the best.
+Manteigaria is up there with the best.
 You have two days in Lisbon, so there’s plenty of time to try them all and decide for yourself.
 You can even consider learning how to make pastel de nata yourself!

 Funicular da Bica

 You will likely see these multiple times throughout your 2 days in Lisbon, but if you want to get that postcard photo, then this is the spot.
-The funicular da Bica is that yellow cable car you’ve likely seen photos of.
+The funicular da Bica is that yellow cable car you’ve likely seen pictures of.

 The Bica funicular is one of three funicular lines in Lisbon.
 This one, in particular, runs from Cais do Sodré, down by the water, and takes riders up the steep hill to Bairro Alto.
-This spot is where the line ends, making for a great photo opp when the funicular is idle.
+This spot is where the line ends, making for a great photo opportunity when the funicular is idle.

 If riding the cable car interests you, this is one opportunity.
-Personally, I don’t care to fight the crowds of people wanting to ride, so I take advantage of the photos and then walk downhill.
+I don’t care to fight the crowds of people wanting to ride, so I take advantage of the photos and then walk downhill.

 Miradouro de Santa Catarina